 Not all real estate agents earn the same amount of money.
 Agents enter the profession from all walks of life and with varying levels of education and motivation, and this can influence income.

 Some do it for the money, while others are attracted to the glamour, excitement, and challenges of selling a property.
 Others want to be part of a profession that helps others accomplish their dreams.

 - Real estate agents' earnings range quite a bit, from a modest $25,000 or less to more than $1 million annually.

 - Agents' salaries are usually based on commission—a percentage of the sales price that they split with their brokerage.

 - Annual earnings for an agent will depend largely on how many homes they sell and the market in which they're selling.

-How Much Does an Average Real Estate Agent Earn?
+How Much Does the Average Real Estate Agent Earn?

-Whatever the reason for becoming a real estate agent, the fact remains that most first-year real estate agents earn very little at first, primarily because they are struggling to learn the business while they build a client base.
-As the years go by, agents can rely on referrals from satisfied clients to continue building their business.
-They learn other ways to attract clients.
+Most first-year real estate agents earn very little, primarily because they're struggling to learn the business while they build client bases.
+They can rely on referrals from satisfied clients to continue building their business as years go by, and they learn other ways to attract clients.